 My working process is mostly very intuitive, combining stills and video, rearranging, editing, adding and discarding elements until the piece feels right.
 Working digitally enables me to integrate material from lots of different sources and also serves as a distancing device, enhancing the feeling of dislocation which is at the core of my work.

 I grew up in London and studied Fine Art and then Landscape Architecture.
-After working in a variety of design and project management roles I came back to my creative practice and now work from my studio in Sheffield, one of the UK’s most creative cities.
+After working in a variety of design and project management roles I came back to my creative practice and now work from my studio in Sheffield, UK.